pavankalisetti009/gitlab/doc/administration/raketasks/tokens/index.md

    ::EndTabs

-   After the tool starts, it shows the output from the analyze step described above plus an additional prompt about modifying the expiration
+   After the tool starts, it shows the output from the [analyze step](#analyze-token-expiration-dates) plus an additional prompt about modifying the expiration dates:
-   dates:

    ```plaintext
    ======= Personal/Project/Group Access Token Expiration Migration =======